 - Managed multiple tasks at one time?”

-When we think about bias and its meaning, it is easy to view the concept through a black and white lens.
+When we think about bias and its meaning, it is easy to view the concept through a black-and-white lens.
 Like all things, however, there are gray areas.
-Remaining proactive and keeping ourselves educated on this landscape means we will be well equipped to handle situations that deal with any type of bias when they arise.
+Remaining proactive and educating ourselves on this landscape means we will be well-equipped to handle situations that deal with any type of bias when they arise.

 Interested in learning more about conducting interviews free from bias?
-Download our latest eBook, The World-Class Recruitment Guide, a need-to-know recruiting resource.
+Download The World-Class Recruitment Guide, a need-to-know recruiting resource.